-The Global to Local Speaker Series are monthly luncheons that highlight global topics through presentations by expert speakers.
+The Global to Local Speaker Series are monthly presentations that highlight issues of global and local importance.

 The Global to Local Speaker Series are one-hour presentations facilitated by an expert on a specific topic that has both global context and local relevance.
-Presentations are accompanied with lunch catered by a different local restaurant each month.
 These presentations provide an opportunity for students and staff to learn about international issues and how they can be understood through a social work lens.

 The series aims to raise awareness of global issues among both students and the school as a whole.
 Past presentations subject include refugee trauma and torture, HIV prevention in Haiti, the Black Lives Matter movement, the Burmese community in Buffalo and Migrant Workers in Upstate New York.

-The monthly luncheons take place in Baldy Hall and are open to students, staff and community members.
+The monthly presentations take place via Zoom and are open to students, staff and community members.